billionsjoel/budgety/README.md

 # Budgety app
-The Ruby on Rails capstone project is about building a mobile web application where I can manage Ir budget: I have a list of transactions associated with a category, so that I can see how much money I spent and on what.
+The Ruby on Rails capstone project is about building a mobile web application where I can manage my budget: I have a list of transactions associated with a category, so that I can see how much money I spent and on what.

 I will create a Ruby on Rails application that allows the user to: